Niyam-Projects/.github/profile/README.md

 ## 📖 About Us

 Founded in 2007, **Niyam IT** delivers innovative, mission-ready technology solutions for U.S. federal agencies.
-The name “Niyam” means *principle*, symbolizing our commitment to order, structure, and excellence.
+Our name says it all: **_'Niyam'_** means orderly, systematic, grounded by rules.
+That's a huge part of who we are.

 We specialize in solving complex challenges in national security, disaster response, law enforcement, public health, and international development—using modern, secure, and scalable technologies.
 [More About Us →](https://www.niyamit.com/about-us)